Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Introduction

-The roadmap of the paper is as follows: In section~\ref{formulation.sec} following Lucas~\cite{Lucas2018} we formulate the hydrodynamics for the metric~\eqref{metricds.eqn} as a natural generalization of the hydrodynamics theory of graphene.
-In section~\ref{transport.sec}, in addition to the usual {\em tensor} transport coefficients of standards solids, we introduce {\em vector} transport coefficients required for a consistence treatment of the hydrodynamics in spacetime~\eqref{metricds.eqn} where we discuss perfect fluid.
-It is followd by a treatment of the viscous fluids in section~\ref{viscous.sec} in this new spacetime.
-We end the paper with discussion and summary of the paper in section~\ref{discuss.sec}.
+The roadmap of the paper is as follows: In section~\ref{formulation.sec} following Lucas~\cite{Lucas2018} we formulate the hydrodynamics for the metric~\eqref{metricds.eqn} as a natural, but categorically different generalization of the hydrodynamic theory of graphene.
+In section~\ref{transport.sec}, in addition to the usual {\em tensor} transport coefficients of standards solids, we introduce {\em vector} transport coefficients required for a consistent treatment of the hydrodynamics in spacetime~\eqref{metricds.eqn} where we discuss perfect fluid.
+It is followed by a treatment of the viscous fluids in section~\ref{viscous.sec} in this new spacetime.
+We end the paper with a discussion and summary of the paper in section~\ref{discuss.sec}.